kachristensen/Current-Dnd-Campaigns/Session Notes/17 -  Maghaven I (8-10-25).md

    Newly equipped, we made our departure
    /
-   To seek an audience in the office of Mayor Sabine Whose high status and connections might mean
+   To seek an audience in the office of Mayor Sabine Whose higher status and connections might mean
    A way to meet with the illustrious Agnes
-   After speaking with a secretary, she then had us Sit there and wait until our meeting could convene
+   In speaking with a secretary, she then had us
+   Sit there and wait until our meeting could convene